NCLEX-RN Exam Guide

 - Provide postoperative care

-- Manage the care of the client with a fluid and electrolyte imbalance
+- Manage the care of a client with a fluid and electrolyte imbalance

 - Monitor and maintain arterial lines